khanalg44/khanalg44/README.md

 * Quantum computing and quantum machine learning.
 * Artificial intelligence

 I am always looking for collabioration 👯 in various different projects including but not limitting to Machine Learning/Data Science and Computational Condensed Matter Physics.

+You can also check my [Git Page](https://khanalinc.github.io/) as well as [my personal website](https://www.physics.rutgers.edu/~khanal/) for more information on my research and many more.

 Please feel free to contact me at :email: khanalg44@gmail.com for any comments/suggestions.